 - Perform research only within the scope set out below, and respect systems and activities which are out-of-scope,

-- Contact us immediately if you encounter any user data during testing, and
+- Contact us immediately if you encounter any user data during testing,

-- Use the identified communication channels to report vulnerability information to us, and
+- Use the identified communication channels to report vulnerability information to us and,

 - Keep information about any vulnerabilities you’ve discovered confidential until we’ve resolved them.

 For the initial prioritization/rating of findings, this program will use the Bugcrowd

 However, it is important to note that in some cases a vulnerability priority will be modified due